Phillie19/Tasks/README.md

-Be welcome to discuss and complain about my solutions
+Feel free to discuss and complain about my solutions